Cathedral of the Immaculate Conception (Albany, New York): 2009 – present: Restoration

-After $19 million total had been spent, the cathedral reopened in 2010 and rededicated on its 158th anniversary later that year.
-One thousand people attended the Mass celebrated by Hubbard along with his New York counterpart, Timothy Dolan, and Dolan's predecessor, Cardinal Edward Egan.
+Immaculate Conception Cathedral was rededicated in 2010 on its 158th anniversary.
+One thousand people attended the mass celebrated by Hubbard, along with Cardinals Timothy Dolan and Edward Egan.
 Hubbard called the cathedral's presence among the many state government buildings nearby a reminder of the presence of God in human affairs and said it was for the whole community, not just Albany's Catholics.
 He called particular attention to the restored original colors, recalling how he had been disappointed with the building's gloomy interior on his first visit to it as a boy.

-Many who attended were impressed with the restoration, particularly the return of the original paint.
+The cathedral was closed in 2018 for a year to update the electrical wiring, install a new lighting system and replaster and paint necessary areas.
+The diocese also installed a new fire detection system.

 Music

-Music has been a major part of the cathedral's spiritual offerings since its construction, although it has been affected by the same neglect that the building suffered from in the 20th century.
-Former musical director Thomas Savoy, who composed as well as programmed the musical selections for services, found in his research that the cathedral had a resident orchestra and 75-member choir, and performed classical music regularly at services.

-The cathedral sees regular use as a performance space.
-In addition to an annual schedule of sacred music, it has been host to performances by secular ensembles such as the Albany Symphony Orchestra and Empire State Youth Orchestra.
-Visiting artists who have performed at the cathedral include Irish tenor Anthony Kearns.
+During the 19th century, Immaculate Conception Cathedral maintained a resident orchestra and 75-member choir.
+Classical music was routinely played at services.
+As of 2026, the cathedral supports the Cathedral Choir, composed of adults and older teenagers.The cathedral has hosted performances by the Albany Symphony Orchestra and the Empire State Youth Orchestra, along with visiting artists such as the Boston Brass and the Irish tenor Anthony Kearns.

-Organ
+Pipe Organ

-Upon its opening in 1852, the cathedral had a three-manual pipe organ designed by Henry Erben.
-The instrument, 52 ft high, 20 ft deep and 30 ft wide, cost $8,000 ($ in modern dollars).
-It had 42 stops and 3,000 pipes.
-Modifications in 1880 included overhanging keys, additional notes and mechanical stop control.
+When Immaculate Conception opened in 1852, it had a three-manual pipe organ designed by Henry Erben.
+It was 52 ft high, 20 ft deep and 30 ft wide.
+The pipe organ had 42 stops and 3,000 pipes.
+It cost $8,000 ($ in modern dollars).
+In 1880, the diocese installed overhanging keys, additional notes and mechanical stop control on the instrument.

-In 1947 that organ was incorporated into a new organ built by M.P.
-Moller's facility in Hagerstown, Maryland.
+In 1947, the Erben organ was incorporated into a new pipe organ built by M.P.
+Moller in Hagerstown, Maryland.
 Several ranks of the original pipes were included while the original casework was replaced.
 A trumpet en chamade was added in 1969.

-By the late 1970s vibrations and other damage from the construction of the Empire State Plaza state government complex in the neighborhood had left the organ effectively unusable.
-An electronic organ was brought in to replace it.
-When the church was renovated in the first decade of the 21st century it was removed and replaced by a smaller temporary instrument.

-The pipes of the Moller organ were removed from the choir loft during the renovation.
-They were placed into storage in hopes that they will be used again in the future construction of a new pipe organ.
+By the late 1970s, vibration damage from the construction of the Empire State Plaza had left the Moller pipe organ unusable.
+The diocese replaced the pipe organ with an electronic organ When the church was renovated in the first decade of the 21st century, the electronic organ was removed and replaced by a smaller instrument.The pipes of the Moller pipe organ were removed from the choir loft and placed into storage.
+The pipe organ was rebuilt during the 2010s.